angelalopezcardona/angelalopezcardona.github.io/_pages/about.md

 ---

 Originally trained as an engineer with both a Bachelor's and Master's degree in Industrial Engineering, I also hold a Master's in Artificial Intelligence from the [Universitat Politècnica de Catalunya (UPC)](https://www.upc.edu/es).
 After working for over four years developing software and AI solutions within the energy sector, I am currently pursuing a Ph.D. in Computer Science at the Faculty of Informatics of the UPC, in collaboration with [Telefónica Innovación Digital](https://telefonicainnovaciondigital.com).

+My research is specifically focused on the intersection of Large Language Models (LLMs) and human cognition.
+This interdisciplinary area seeks to understand the complex relationship between AI and human thought processes, contributing to a deeper understanding of how LLMs can be better aligned with human cognitive frameworks.